BehrazFS/AP2/README.md

-The 2nd project of Advanced Programming class
+The 2nd project of Advanced Programming cource